The Viniyoga of Dhyāna Modular Workshop and Courses

 The Module One Workshop and Module Two Course offer deep and profound training in the Viniyoga of Dhyāna and how it inspires and guides our personal Yoga practice and study Sādhana, either for personal development or, if relevant, professional skills.

 offers a tw0-day workshop opportunity for a student who has undertaken the Application of Āsana, Mudrā and Prāṇāyāma Modules, to have an in-depth introduction to the primary principles and teachings on the Application of Dhyāna practice and Dhyāna study theory and how they inspire and guide our personal Yoga practice and study Sādhana, either for personal development or, if relevant, professional skills.

 – TKV Desikachar

-Follow the link for further details of the Art of Application of Dhyāna Module One Workshop.
+Follow the link for further details of the Live Small Group Art of Application of Dhyāna Module One Workshop.

-As well as being complete in itself it offers a necessary foundation for those interested in further study through the 4 day Module Course Two on Dhyāna practice and Dhyāna study theory.
+As well as being complete in itself it offers a necessary foundation for those interested in the further study through the two-day Module Course Two on Dhyāna practice and Dhyāna study theory.

 “The ability to fix the question is a requisite for Dhyāna.

 One who cannot is not ready for meditation.”